howsoai/howso-docs/source/user_guide/predictions.rst

 Step 2 - Load Data
 ^^^^^^^^^^^^^^^^^^
-Using a pandas dataframe, load the vehicles dataset from the csv file.
+Using a pandas DataFrame, load the vehicles dataset from the csv file.
 We are going to drop make/model features because that is kinda cheating...
 Make sure it's what you expect, take a quick look at some of the data and use describe to make sure it has the shape you'd expect.

 .. code-block:: python